Learn & Support

 With any license problems or questions please contact email@example.com

 When selecting a channel with the Zoom tool.
 The Channel detail window lets you see a longer history of the channel.
 Here you can change the labels of the channel and give some comments, like mic position or default beltpack gain.

 Blue and Red mark RF levels for each antenna.

-Up to four Clients with independent audio mixes can be used with the Wavetool server when connected to the same network.
+Up to four clients with independent audio mixes can be used with the Wavetool master when connected to the same network.

 Set Gain On Selected Channels: Lets you gain multiple channels at once.
 (Channel max gain is now +28dB)

 HINT: Both OsX and iOS Clients can be set to control the Master Wavetool computer.

 An connected iOS Client can stream audio to the iOS device.
 Push the Start Stream button in the iOS app to start the stream.
 Next to the Start Stream button is the streaming buffer.
 By pushing the streaming buffer you`ll be able to adjust the lenght of the buffer between 50ms to 3 seconds, depending on your network quality.